coding-to-music/coding-to-music.github.io/docs/source/myGuides/Werkzeug-comprehensive-WSGI-web-application-library.rst

 :index:`\ <single: Werkzeug WSGI web application library>`\

 .. meta::
-   :description: Modules Documentation of PyPresseportal - Python wrapper for the Presseportal API
+   :description: Werkzeug is a comprehensive WSGI web application library.
+It began as a simple collection of various utilities for WSGI applications and has become one of the most advanced WSGI utility libraries.
-   :keywords: Presseportal, News Aktuell, DPA, press release, investor relations
+   :keywords: werkzeug German noun: "tool".
+Etymology: werk ("work"), zeug ("stuff")

 Werkzeug WSGI web application library